neuronsimulator/nrn/modelspec/programmatic/linmod.rst

         The arguments after the b vector specify which voltages and current balance equations are coupled to this system.
-The scalar form, x, with a currently accessed section means that the first equation is added to the current balance equation at this location and the first dependent variable is a copy of the membrane potential.
+The scalar form, x, with the specified `section` means that the first equation is added to the current balance equation at this location and the first dependent variable is a copy of the membrane potential.
 If the system is coupled to more than one location, then  sl must be a SectionList